reubengann/python-cli-template/template_readme.md

 python -m piptools compile
 ```

 This will generate requirements.txt with run requirements only (not dev reqs).
-To update the requirements.txt after it has been built.
-First, check which packages are out of date
+To update the requirements.txt after it has been built, first check which packages are out of date:

 ```bash
 pip list --outdated